Modified treatment policy effect estimation with weighted energy distance: Using weighted energy distance for MTPs

+We use the weighted energy distance between the two subsamples as the test statistic $T=\mathcal{E}(F_{n/2,\w_I,\X_I,A_I}, F_{n/2,\X_J,A_J}^q)$. \citep{szekely2007measuring} have shown that, for two independent samples, this test statistic converges in distribution to a quadratic form of independent standard normal random variables under the null hypothesis of equal distribution and tends to infinity stochastically under the alternative hypothesis.
+From the Theorem 15.2.1 in \citet{lehmann1986testing}, the permutation test will have level $\alpha$ under $H_0$.
+The critical value for the hypothesis testing is determined by the permutation randomization described in the following algorithm:

-We illustrate this new approach through the example using our novel energy balancing weights (introduced in Sections \ref{sec:5} and \ref{sec:6}).
-Simulated data are generated using the first condition of our simulation study described in Section \ref{sec:7} with $n=300$ and dimensionality $p=20$.
-For simplicity, we consider the monotone shift function $q(\x,a)$ where all interventions are shifted with the same value $\tau$: $q(\x,a)=a+\tau$ where $\tau$ ranges from $[0, 20]$ in increments of 0.1.
+We illustrate this new approach through a simulated example using our novel energy balancing weights (described in more detail in Sections \ref{sec:5} and \ref{sec:6}).
+Simulated data are generated using the first condition of our simulation experiments described in Section \ref{sec:7} with $n=200$ and dimensionality $p=10$.
+We adopt the shift function $q(\boldsymbol{x},a)=\tau \Tilde{q}(\mathbf{x},a)$ where $\Tilde{q}(\mathbf{x},a)$ is the shift function we used in our simulation study and $\tau$ ranges from $[0, 10]$ in increments of 0.1 and controls the magnitude of our MTP.
 Larger values of $\tau$ represent the larger discrepancies from the original treatment.
-For each $\tau$, we calculate the weighted energy distance for the estimated energy balancing weights, the error of the energy balancing weights estimator, the $97.5\%$, $95\%$ and $90\%$ upper quantiles of the bootstrap null distribution (described above).
+For each $\tau$, we calculate the weighted energy distance as the test statistic, the error of the energy balancing weights estimator, and the $95\%$ upper quantiles of the permutation sample.
 Figure \ref{fig:application1} displays four general scenarios with different random seeds.
-The energy distance for the energy balancing weights increases with a larger MTP scale $\tau$; along with this increase, the error of the estimator also increases monotonically.
-The three vertical dashed lines indicate the intersection of the energy distance and the three thresholds based on the upper quantiles of the null distribution.
-We can see that for $\tau$ value less than the vertical lines, the estimation error is generally controlled, indicating that this procedure is a reasonable criterion for choosing a feasible MTP scale.
+The energy distance for the energy balancing weights increases with a larger MTP scale $\tau$; along with this increase, the absolute error of the estimator also increases mostly monotonically.
+The vertical dashed line indicates the intersection of the energy distance (the test statistic) and the permutation threshold of the null distribution, to the right of which the values of $\tau$ are large enough that there is evidence that the weights do not adequately control for confounding.
+We can see that for $\tau$ values to the left of the vertical lines, the estimation error is generally small, indicating that this procedure is a reasonable criterion for choosing a feasible MTP scale.

+We also conduct a full simulation study to verify correct type I error rate control under $H_0$ and further explore alternative permutation strategies for the test.
+These results are presented in the Supplementary Material Section \ref{sec:suppapplication1}.